-- 1. A student should sign up for Legal Internship Training no later than the semester/session before they intend to begin an internship. - 2.
-Qualified students who have located a Legal Internship must present, and obtain the Associate Dean's/designee's approval of, a properly completed Legal Internship Proposal form (from the Gateway (https://My.CollegesofLaw.edu/) before beginning work for credit.
-The completed form must provide all information required on the form or requested by the Associate Dean and must be signed by the proposed supervisor.

-If approved, the program of work/activity described in that proposal, including any special conditions imposed by the Associate Dean, will be the Legal Internship Program specifically approved for that student.

-- 3. The student may begin working toward credit only after they have received notice of approval from the Associate Dean or designee on the Legal Internship Proposal form and has paid tuition for the Legal Internship course. - 4.
-Students will not be approved to begin an internship after the end of the second week of a term, except in extraordinary circumstances approved by the Associate Dean. - 5.
+- 1. A student should complete the Legal Internship Orientation no later than the semester/session before they intend to begin an internship. - 2.
+Qualified students who have located a Legal Internship must present, and complete the Legal Internship Proposal process and obtain approval for the internship from the Internship Director before beginning work for academic credit.
+All forms must be completed, signed, and submitted before the Internship Director will approve the internship - 3.
+The student may begin working toward earning academic credit only after receiving notice of approval from the Internship Director and paying tuition for the Legal Internship course. - 4.
+The internship proposal process, including the orientation and all required forms, must be submitted for approval by the Internship Director no later than 2 weeks prior to the start of the coming semester, unless there were extraordinary circumstances that prevented it from being submitted in a timely manner. - 5.
+Students will not be approved to begin an internship after the end of the second week of a term, except in extraordinary circumstances approved by the Internship Director. - 6.
 Students will not be approved to complete an internship outside of the State of California.